deno-library/progress/README.md

    * @param display  What is displayed and display order, default: ':title :percent :bar :time :completed/:total'
-   * @param prettyTime Whether to pretty print time and eta */ constructor(optopns: ConstructorOptions): void;
+   * @param prettyTime Whether to pretty print time and eta */ constructor(options: ConstructorOptions): void;

   /**
    * render: render the progress bar
    *
    * @param completed completed value
    * @param options optional parameters
-   * @param options.title optional,progress bar title
+   * @param options.title optional, progress bar title
+   * @param options.text optional, custom text, default: ''
    * @param options.total optional, total number of ticks to complete, default: 100
    * @param options.complete optional, completion character, If you want to change at a certain moment.
 For example, it turns red at 20%
    * @param options.incomplete optional, incomplete character, If you want to change at a certain moment.
 For example, it turns red at 20%